 Quite a few omissions on this playlist.
-Vanilla Beans still aren't on Spotify: Limited Express (Has Gone?) have the double whammy of being Japanese and releasing their best song for free on their website: The North Sea Scrolls is only streamable in the standard album version, not the special edition with the Scroll spoken word interludes.
+Surprisingly, Vanilla Beans aren't one of them in this case - their third album has somehow been deemed more worthy of global Spotification than their first one.
+Meanwhile, Limited Express (Has Gone?) have the double whammy of being Japanese and releasing their best song for free on their website: while The North Sea Scrolls is only streamable in the standard album version, not the special edition with the Scroll spoken word interludes.
 That leaves the mysterious case of The Chemical Brothers' Theme For Velodrome, which appears to have been completely deleted from all digital formats - you can't even buy the MP3 any more.
 I know it's a song that's specifically tied to the 2012 Olympics, but it seems odd that you can only hear it on YouTube video now.

 2013: Hanging Out With Various Riff-Raff.